How to Get Free High Quality Backlinks

 For the final one, some backlinks just aren't going to look right in your portfolio.
 Let's say you have a video travel blog that you're using to sell something in that niche.
 Does it make any sense that Forbes or the Huffington Post would link to you?
 Even if you wrote a fantastic article for them, their site is just too different from yours.
 Google may look at it kindly for a bit, but they're going to grow suspicious over time.

 You never want Google to be suspicious of your website, that's signaling danger.

 Misconceptions About Backlinks

 Before we get to the meat of this, I need to separate some of the myths about Backlinks from the facts.

 Backlinks are probably the most misunderstood part of SEO.
 At the very least this is the part with the most myths flying around it.
 I always thought that metadata, tags, and titles were the most painful part of SEO, but let's talk about the big three myths.

 - The number of backlinks is the most important factor

 - You can buy backlinks for an easy head start

-We've already gone over number three so number one for starters.
-Having a small number of high quality and relevant backlinks can do your site far more good than a million low quality spam backlinks.
-Google and other search engines do value quality over quantity in the long run.
-You may trick them for a short time but they will wake up quickly and dock your site some points.
+We've already gone over number three, so number one for starters.
+Having a small number of high-quality and relevant backlinks can do your site far more good than a million low-quality spam backlinks.
+Google and other search engines value quality over quantity.
+You may trick them for a short time, but they will wake up quickly and dock your site some points.

-Finally in third place, we've already discussed this.
-While you can hire an SEO consultant to manage your website and build links naturally and manually you can do most of what they do by yourself for free (well with a time investment).
-Just buying backlinks without any control of quality, content, or relevance is a death flag to your rankings and possibly to your website!
+Finally, in third place, we've already discussed this.
+While you can hire an SEO consultant to manage your website, and build links naturally and manually, you can do most of what they do by yourself for free (well, with a time investment).
+Just buying backlinks without any control over quality, content, or relevance is a death flag to your rankings and possibly to your website!